 What recipes use eggs that are boiled?

-Many people love to eat eggs as a quick protein fix but don’t forget that you can add them to other great recipes as well.
+Many people love to eat eggs as a quick protein fix.
+Don’t forget that you can add them to other great recipes as well.
 Some simple ideas would be:

 Once you cook them up, you can enjoy them however you like!

-Now that you know how to hard boil eggs in the oven, why not try a batch and see what you think?
-This is such a quick way to cook a large batch of eggs with minimal effort on your part!
+Now that you know how to hard boil eggs in the oven, why not bake eggs in a big batch?
+This is such a quick way to cook a a lot with minimal effort on your part!

 How to Hard Boil Eggs in the Oven